wrightmat/dnd-eberron/docs/_ref/Barovia and Curse of Strahd.md

 #### Optional Tracts

 Have at least one appearance of Strahd in each tract, or even better, a visit to Castle Ravenloft if possible.
+If none of the suggestions below apply to select a tract, turn over cards 4 and 5 in the reading first - if a card is Raven (Ravens), Innocent (Witches), Beast (Wolves), or Ghost (Dragons), then use that tract.
+Otherwise select randomly or default to Ravens (Tract 1).

 ##### Tract 1: Ravens